 - 10.1 Early help, also known as early intervention, is support given to a family when a problem first emerges.
-It can be provided at any stage of a child or young person's life to parents, children or whole families, and is generally supported by CSC in consultation with the family. - 10.2 The School understands that providing early help is more effective in promoting the welfare of children than reacting later. - 10.3 The School's safeguarding training includes guidance about early help processes and prepares all staff to identify children who may benefit from early help.
+It can be provided at any stage of a child or young person's life to parents, children or whole families, and is generally supported by CSC in consultation with the family. - 10.2 The College understands that providing early help is more effective in promoting the welfare of children than reacting later. - 10.3 The College's safeguarding training includes guidance about early help processes and prepares all staff to identify children who may benefit from early help.
 Staff are mindful of specific safeguarding issues and those pupils who may face additional safeguarding challenges.
-Staff should be particularly alert to the potential need for early help for a child who: - 10.3.1 is disabled or has certain health conditions and has specific additional needs; - 10.3.2 has special educational needs (whether or not they have a statutory education, health and care plan); - 10.3.3 has a mental health need; - 10.3.4 is a young carer;
+Staff should be particularly alert to the potential need for early help for a child who: - 10.3.1 is disabled or has certain health conditions and has specific additional needs;

-6 This should include the approach to protecting children where there is a significant gender imbalance in the school (which is a particular requirement for boarding schools - see standard 8.4 of the NMS).
+6 This should include the approach to protecting children where there is a significant gender imbalance in the College (which is a particular requirement for boarding Colleges - see standard 8.4 of the NMS).